sawmon71293/Learning-Management-System/README.md

 # 📖  Learning Management System <a name="about-project"></a>

 **Learning Management System** is a website managing the students, courses, batches, teachers, show attendance report and exam marks report.
-From student portal, students can access the courses and take the exams, get instant results for multiple choice questions.
+From student portal, students can access the courses, get the meeting links created by teachers, take the exams and  get instant results for multiple choice questions.

 ## 🛠 Built With <a name="built-with"></a>